 18 Jan Planting shrubs

-Planting shrubs are an asset to any landscape garden.
+Planting shrubs are an asset to any landscaped garden.
 They add the extra touch giving the garden that final look and brings beauty, shade and fragrance to your landscape.

 Shrubs are a great way of creating enclosed corners in your landscape, and taller shrubs make good screens for the perimeter of your property.